-How the 'Three Wise Men from the East' ended up in Cologne – DW – 01/06/2025
+How the 'three wise men from the east' ended up in Cologne – DW – 01/06/2025

 In his telling, the Magi did not want to separate after visiting Jesus' manger.
 One day, Thomas the Apostle came by to visit them, and told them about Christ's life and impact, and ordained them bishops.

-To thank the monk, the Archbishop of Cologne bequeathed the saints' finger bones to the city of Hildesheim.
-"And this was not a small, insignificant part of the body, because the Three Wise Men used their index fingers to point to the Star of Bethlehem," Deml explained.
+To thank the monk, the archbishop of Cologne bequeathed the saints' finger bones to the city of Hildesheim.
+"And this was not a small, insignificant part of the body, because the three wise men used their index fingers to point to the Star of Bethlehem," explained Deml.

 Pilgrims flock to Cologne, hoping for miracles